kondvit/Confusing-Maze/README.md

 # Involves implementation of the following:
   - Prim's algorithm for maze generation
-  - BFS shortest pathfinding alg
+  - BFS shortest pathfinding alg through a 3d random space